Federated Domain Generalization: A Survey: Introduction

-There has been significant research in the area of DG, and numerous methods have been proposed to address the domain shift issue.
-Most existing DG methods are designed to achieve centralized domain generalization, where a central server with access to all source domain data is responsible for the DG task.
-For example, some domain alignment methods \cite{muandet, li2018domain, li2018deep, shao2019multi, erfani2016robust, motiian2017unified, yoon2019generalizable} aim to align the feature distributions of the source and target domains, some data augmentation methods \cite{yue2019domain, zhou2021domain, zhou2020learning, volpi2019addressing, shankar2018generalizing, volpi2018generalizing, xu2020robust} are used to increase the size and diversity of the training data without collecting new data, some meta-learning methods \cite{li2018learning, balaji2018metareg, li2019feature, liu2020shape, li2019episodic, zhao2021learning, dou2019domain} aim to improve the generalization performance of a model by learning a good initialization or optimization strategy that can be adapted to new tasks or domains with minimal additional training, and some ensemble learning methods \cite{liu2020ms, zhou2021domainel, xu2014exploiting, niu2015multi, ding2017deep, seo2020learning, cha2021domain}combine multiple models trained on different domains, and then combine their predictions using an ensemble method to capture the common patterns across the different domains and improve the generalization performance of the model on unseen domains.
-However, these methods can seriously violate data protection regulations, such as the EU/UK \textit{General Data Protection Regulation} (GDPR) \cite{truong2021privacy}, as tremendous privacy-containing data is stored in locally distributed locations due to the rise of ML and the proliferation of \textit{Internet of Things} (IoT) devices \cite{li2023varf}.
-For instance, public transportation, ride-sharing services, and logistics companies data of the transportation industries; banks, insurance companies, and credit rating agencies data of financial institutions; patient privacy data of healthcare institutions; schools, universities, and online learning platforms data of educational institutions.
-Therefore, developing a highly generalizable model in real-world scenarios that can ensure both privacy and high model performance is a dilemma \cite{yuan2021collaborative}.
+There has been significant research in the area of DG, and numerous strategies have been developed to tackle the issue of domain shift.
+Predominantly, DG methods have been centralized, utilizing a central server that accesses data from all source domains for DG tasks.
+Specifically, domain alignment methods\mbox{\cite{muandet, li2018domain, li2018deep, shao2019multi, erfani2016robust, motiian2017unified, yoon2019generalizable}} aim to align feature distributions between the source domains and target domains, thereby improving model generalization.
+This approach directly tackles the issue of domain shift by ensuring that the model perceives the source and target domains as similar, thereby facilitating improved performance on unseen domains.
+Data augmentation techniques\mbox{\cite{yue2019domain, zhou2021domain, zhou2020learning, volpi2019addressing, shankar2018generalizing, volpi2018generalizing, xu2020robust}} seek to expand the training dataset's size and diversity, enhancing adaptability without new data collection.
+Data augmentation acts as a complementary strategy to domain alignment by enriching the model's training environment, thereby indirectly reducing the impact of domain discrepancies.
+Meta-learning strategies\mbox{\cite{li2018learning, balaji2018metareg, li2019feature, liu2020shape, li2019episodic, zhao2021learning, dou2019domain}} focus on optimizing the model’s initialization or optimization process for quick adaptation to new tasks or domains with minimal additional training.
+This approach addresses the generalization issue by preparing the model to efficiently learn from limited data in new domains, rather than directly aligning domain features or augmenting data.
+Ensemble learning methods\mbox{\cite{liu2020ms, zhou2021domainel, xu2014exploiting, niu2015multi, ding2017deep, seo2020learning, cha2021domain}} synthesize predictions from models trained on various domains, using ensemble techniques to identify common patterns and enhance generalization to unseen domains.
+This technique enhances model robustness and generalization by aggregating insights from multiple perspectives, thereby mitigating the risk of overfitting to domain-specific features and elevating performance on unseen domains.
+However, these methods may significantly infringe upon data protection laws like the EU/UK \textit{General Data Protection Regulation} (GDPR) \cite{truong2021privacy}, as tremendous privacy-containing data is stored in locally distributed locations due to the rise of ML and the proliferation of \textit{Internet of Things} (IoT) devices \cite{li2023varf}.
+For instance, public transportation, ride-sharing services, and logistics companies data on the transportation industries; banks, insurance companies, and credit rating agencies data of financial institutions; patient privacy data of healthcare institutions; schools, universities, and online learning platforms data of educational institutions.
+Therefore, developing a highly generalizable model in real-world scenarios that can ensure both privacy and high model performance is a dilemma \cite{yuan2023collaborative}.
 On one hand, it requires careful consideration of privacy concerns across multiple domains.
 On the other hand, without simultaneous access to source domains, it would be difficult to accurately identify and learn domain-invariant features for improving model generalization.